 'Links on this page that lead to products on Amazon, Chewy, or other retailers are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.
 Huge thanks for supporting this site!'

-When setting up a new tank, remember that your aim is to set up an environment that will closely resemble a fish’s natural habitat.
-All living creatures are used to a 24-hour cycle of both day and night.
+When setting up a new tank, remember that your aim is to set up an environment closely resembling a fish’s natural habitat.
+All living creatures are used to a 24-hour day and night cycle.
 Dependent on whether the species live in the Northern or Southern Hemisphere will dictate how much light and dark they would expect in every 24-hour cycle.

 Unnatural light is a human invention, and constant light will upset a fish’s natural biological clock or circadian rhythms and often induce a stress response.